CodeEagle/APlay/README.md

 ⚠️⚠️⚠️ Known issue
 ---
-This project can only run in `DEBUG` mode，cause optimazation mode will pause the decode loop.
+This project can only run in `DEBUG` mode，cause optimization mode will pause the decode loop.

 if install with CocoaPods, add this block of code in your podfile
 ```ruby